 Danbro: What is an Employment Umbrella Company?

-Description: James Burrows, Managing Director of Danbro Workforce Solutions, explains what an employment umbrella company is and how it works.
+Description: What is an employment umbrella company and how does it work?

 What do Umbrella Companies do?Umbrella companies employ workers who are on fixed term contract assignments.
 They act as intermediaries between yourself – a contractor – and your end client or agency.
 Your agency pays the umbrella company, who then pay you, the contract worker, through PAYE – as if you were a full-time employee.